andrewn/sensorama/README.md

 `main.js` runs as follows:

-1. Given the espruino's serial number, all serial ports are searched for a matching espruino.
+1. An espruino is found (see Which Espriuno? below)
 2. The contents of `espruino/source.js` are used to programme the espruino, requiring any modules from the internet in that source file.
-3. A new serial connection will be established to the espruino, receiving sensor data.
+3. A new serial connection will be established to the espruino over USB, receiving sensor data.

+## Which Espruino?

+If ESPRUINO_SERIAL_NUM is set as a env variable or in the `.env` file, the Espruino with that serial number will be searched for and if connected it will be selected.

+If not, all serial ports are searched and the first connected Espruino is selected.